 » The end-to-end IoT solution

-Easy to set up and flexible Libelium One, in order to measure environmental parameters, water quality, and ground conditions to maximize the quality of life of the different animals in the Aquarium.
+Easy to set up and flexible Libelium One, to measure environmental parameters, water quality, and ground conditions to maximize the quality of life of the different animals in the Aquarium.

 Behind the change

-The Aquarium of Zaragoza is the most important fluvial aquarium in Europe, it integrates different river ecosystems of the world.
+The Aquarium of Zaragoza is Europe’s most important fluvial aquarium, integrating different river ecosystems worldwide.
 There are more than 5000 animals of more than 350 species from the 5 ecosystems represented:

 - The Nile River in Africa is the longest river on our planet (6,695 km long) and more than 30% of its course is through arid lands.
 The basin of this large river is rich in biodiversity, including 137 species of amphibians, and 129 species of fish, 26 of which are found only in this river.
 This African river is very sensitive to climate change, with rising temperatures.